Explore India from north to south, taking in Kerala, Mumbai, Varanasi, Delhi, Jaipur and Udaipur

 One experience not to be missed while staying here is the Heritage Walk, where you’ll get an insight into the hotel’s 113-year history and be regaled with many entertaining tales from yesteryear’s guests.

 When it comes to lunch, popping out for a sandwich is just not how they do it in Mumbai.
 The dabbawalas are a 5,000 strong group who deliver 200,000 lunch boxes every day to offices around the city.
-Every morning the dabbawalas call on homes to pick up dabbas, or lunch boxes, filled with home cooked food prepared for offices workers.
+Every morning the dabbawalas call on homes to pick up dabbas, or lunch boxes, filled with home cooked food prepared for office workers.
 All the boxes look identical but a very well organised and precise system ensures they all end up at the correct desk.
-You'll visit Churchgate Station to see this amazing process in action.
+You’ll visit Churchgate Station to see this amazing process in action.

-Today you’ll visit the Mani Bhavan museum, dedicated to the life and work of Mahatma Gandhi.
+Visit the Mani Bhavan museum, dedicated to the life and work of Mahatma Gandhi.
 Housed in a private residence that was used by Gandhi during his visits to Mumbai, the collection follows the key events in his life and includes some of his personal items and photographs.

 Varanasi